apache/drill/_docs/connect/006-reg-hive.md

 ---
-title: "Registering Hive"
+title: "Hive Storage Plugin"
-parent: "Storage Plugin Registration"
+parent: "Storage Plugin Configuration"
 ---
 You can register a storage plugin instance that connects Drill to a Hive data source that has a remote or embedded metastore service.
 When you register a